openaps/AndroidAPSdocs/docs/EN/Configuration/xdrip.md

 * Put transmitter into sensor
 * Start sensor (only if replacing)
 * Restart collector (system status - if not replacing sensor}
+* Do not turn original Dexcom receiver (if used) back on before xDrip+ shows first readings.
 * Long press the red xDrip+ blood drop icon on the main screen to disable the "Source Wizard Button".

    ![xDrip+ Dexcom Transmitter 1](../images/xDrip_Dexcom_Transmitter01.png)